outtayerloop/home-credit/README.md

 - **XAI outputs** : we've decided not to output all lines explanations because it was too slow for our computers

+- **Writting documentation** : making build documentation generate errors sometimes, we've needed to delete before any build, the html folder to avoid it.
+Therefore, sphinx executes notebooks and raises many errors and display it in documentation html files.

 --------